-The Committee generally considers compensation to be competitive for our Named Executive Officers if it is at the 50th percentile for base salary, annual bonus and equity awards for the applicable market comparables.
-Where total compensation or a specific component of compensation is not within this range, the Committee uses the competitive data as a factor for its compensation determination, but may also take into account factors specific to a Named Executive Officer in making its final compensation decisions, including each named position and functional role, seniority, performance and overall level of responsibility.
-Overall, Radford found that the Company's actual base salary and bonus fell in the 25th percentile of the market comparables, while the value of long-term incentives, including equity awards, fell between the 25th and 50th percentiles of the market comparables.
+The Committee generally considers compensation to be competitive for our Named Executive Officers if it is at the 50 th percentile for base salary, annual bonus and equity awards for the applicable market comparables.
+Where a specific component of compensation is not within this range, the Committee uses the competitive data as a factor for its compensation determination, but may also take into account factors specific to a Named Executive Officer in making its final compensation decisions, including such officer's position and functional role, seniority, performance and overall level of responsibility.
+Overall, Radford found that the Company's actual base salary and bonus and the value of long-term incentives, including equity awards for 2011 fell between the 25th to 50th percentile of the market comparables which was below the Company's stated philosophy of the 50 th percentile.